Cappuccino vs Latte: Which Italian Classic Reigns Supreme?

 • Common ingredients: Cappuccino and latte share some common ingredients, including espresso and steamed milk.
 These basic ingredients are the foundation of many coffee drinks, including cappuccino and latte.

-Despite their similarities, cappuccino and latte are distinct coffee drinks with unique characteristics and flavors.
 Whether you prefer the bold, creamy taste of cappuccino or the smooth, velvety texture of latte, both drinks are delicious options for coffee lovers.

 Cappuccino vs Latte: Key Differences